 I can’t say it enough: Don’t compare yourself to others.
 Have confidence that you can succeed.
 There’ll be hard days and success rarely comes quickly.
 Every day, however, just do what you can to get a little bit better and earn a little bit more money.

-Do Tell: What other tips do you recommend for those who are wondering how to start a blog for free?
+Do Tell: What other tips do you recommend for those who are wondering how to start a blog for free in 2019?
 Did you start your own blog for free and then upgrade as you started making money?

 Latest posts by Lisa Koivu (see all)